YH-Choi-001/module_lib/README.md

 ### This repository is a collection of libraries of different modules

-**Written exclusively for Arduino boards (excluding Arduino Due as its max I/O voltage allowed is 3.3V)**
+**Written exclusively for Arduino Pro Mini, Nano, Uno, Mega, Mega2560, Mega2560 pro**

 You may download the whole repository as a zip to your local drive, and then open your Arduino IDE.